joker-eph/githubmove/GitHubMove.rst

    repository.
-3. Add the required bots to implement the commit emails, as well as the umbrella repository update (if the multirepo is selected) or the read-only git views for the sub-projects (if the monorepo is selected).
+3. Add the required bots to implement the commit emails, as well as the umbrella repository update (if the multirepo is selected) or the read-only Git views for the sub-projects (if the monorepo is selected).

 STEP #2 : Git Move